seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

 <div id="sc4s-known-vendor-usecases"></div>

 ### SC4S Use-Cases:
-In this section we will examine various scenarios I encountered when trying to retrieve syslog data via SC4S.
+In this section, we will examine various scenarios I encountered when trying to retrieve syslog data via SC4S.
 These scenarios fall into two categories: known and custom vendors.
-So, let's get starting.
+So, let's get started.

 <div id="sc4s-known-vendor-usecases-11"></div>

 ##### 1. Known Vendor Use-Cases:
-List of known vendors that have already successfully parsers in the SC4S as default, can be found on documentation page.
+A list of known vendors that have already successfully parsed in the SC4S as default, can be found on the documentation page.
 These are generally well-known and well-used vendors.
 Also, most probably, you will use at least one of them in your deployment.

 ---
 * CASE 1.1 : *SC4S recognizes and automatically parses successfully.*